 Celexa comes in tablet form.

-The FDA-approved label for Celexa lists common side effects including nausea, constipation, diarrhea, sexual dysfunction, fatigue, trouble sleeping, dry mouth, weight changes, and increased sweating or urination.
+The FDA-approved label for Celexa lists common side effects including nausea, weakness, constipation, diarrhea, sexual dysfunction, fatigue, trouble sleeping, dry mouth, weight changes, and increased sweating or urination.

 For more details about this treatment, visit:

 Celexa — RxList